MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-recording.md

 1. In WinDbg Preview, select **File** > **Attach to process**.

-2. Select the user mode executable that you wish to trace.
+2. Select the user mode process that you wish to trace.
 For information about working with *Attach to a process* menu in WinDbg Preview, see [WinDbg Preview - Start a user-mode session](windbg-user-mode-preview.md).

     ![Screen shot of WinDbg Preview showing start recording checkbox](images/ttd-start-recording-attach-to-process.png)